ZYTao12/PPDS/README2.md

 ## Submission Structure

 This week's portion of the project uses **FastAPI** for the backend and **MongoDB** as the database to store user and event data.
-The app integrates with Google Calendar and uses API routes to manage user and event operations.
+Our next steps are to integrate the web app with Google Calendar and use API routes to manage user and event operations.

 ### Files: